RoboCupAtHome/vizbox/README.md

 - Images of what the robot sees or a visualisation of the robot's world model, eg. camera images, it's map, anything to make clear what is going on to the audience.

 ![Example screenshot](https://github.com/LoyVanBeek/vizbox/blob/master/example.png)

+Additionally, the server accepts HTTP POSTs to which a command sentence can be submitted.